alessiabardi/dh-ch-enrichment/README.md

 You can resume the container from the Terminal with the command

 ```
-docker restart kit-container
+docker restart dh-ch-container
 ```

-# Playing with the beginner's kit
+# Play with data
-To start playing with OpenAIRE data, you need to head to JupiterLab and locate the Jupyter notebook we prepared.
+To start playing with the OpenAIRE data for DH-CH, you need to head to JupiterLab and locate the Jupyter notebook we prepared.

 Upon starting the container you should see a bunch of logs.
 Locate a line containing something like `http://127.0.0.1:8889/lab?token=...`; that's our guy, click on it.
-The browser will open a page with JupyterLab.
+The browser will open a page with JupyterLab where you can open the notebook.

-Open the notebook `beginners_kit.ipynb`; this is where you can start playing with the OpenAIRE Graph.
-Just follow the instructions provided in there.